eaigner/hood/README.md

 	- `range(:max)` or max value
 - regular expression, e.g `^[a-z]+$`, validates that a `string` value match the regular expression
     - the expression must start with "^"
-    - backslash should be escaped
+    - backslash and double quote should be escaped
     - can not work with other validation method

 You can also define multiple validations on one field, e.g. `validate:"len(:12),presence"`